magento/devdocs/guides/v2.1/cloud/live/launch-steps.md

 ## Test the live store {#test}

-Complete a few UAT tests in your live store to make sure everything is loading and actions complete correctly.
+Complete a few UAT tests in your live store to confirm everything is loading and actions complete correctly.
 For a list of tests, see [Test deployment]({{ page.baseurl }}/cloud/live/stage-prod-test.html).

 ## Post-Launch {#postlaunch}